irrvlo/juice-client/README.md

 ## Credits

 - irrvlo
-- CarrySheriff for Chest/Pack opener and Map Images
+- CarrySheriff for Chest/Pack opener and Map Images Repo
 - Sam for a basic Resource Swapper